TylerMG26/tyler_garrett.github.io/_pages/about.md

 ![Mission Control](/images/mcc_jsc.jpg){:.align-right width="400px"}
 I'm a researcher and engineer passionate about solving complex problems with innovative solutions.

-I studied Electrical and Computer Engineering at the University of Pittsburgh and received my PhD in 2024.
+My area of expertise is Electrical and Computer Engineering which I studied at the University of Pittsburgh and received my PhD in 2024.

 My research interests are fault-tolerant computing, reliable machine learning, computer architecture, and radiation effects on complex devices.